-Outsourced Fleet management, being an efficiency related service, will continue to grow in the next few years.
-However, its scope will probably increase into perhaps a mobility management.
+Being an efficiency-related service, outsourced fleet management will continue to grow in the next few years.
+However, its scope is presently increasing into mobility management.

-The level and type of services included, is to be seen and technology and regulations develop.
+Which level and type of services will be included, remains to be seen as technology and regulations develop.
 Some companies will integrate alternative mobility possibilities and will become the integrators of different mobility options.
-In these cases, other services like, car sharing, ride sharing or car-pooling, will become suppliers of the leasing companies.
+In these cases, other services like car-sharing, ride-sharing or car-pooling will become suppliers of the leasing companies.
 In other cases, it will be other way around; even though that seems less likely.

-An interesting question is whether all this services will be provided to the drivers through their employers or directly.
-The answer is very much personal tax related.
+An interesting question is whether all these services will be provided to the drivers through their employers or directly.
+The answer is very much personal-tax related.

 Driver´s safety has already become an important objective of fleet users.
 However, that still has to increase to a more pro-active level.
 From a technical point of view, the biggest leap in safety will be self-driving vehicles.
 But that will still take a while to becoming common on Spanish roads.

-The term mobility is relatively new in the fleet language, and therefore still means different things to different people.
-In any case, more so than today, mobility is Spain will keep becoming more and more hybrid.
+The mobility concept is relatively new in the fleet language, and therefore still means different things to different people.
+In Spain, mobility will continue to become increasingly hybrid.

-As more mobility alternatives appear and as they get simpler and cheaper, there is only one certainty, we shall move more.
-In my opinion, people will continue using their car when convenient, perhaps a car sharing system when downtown, also for convenience and to avoid parking costs, public transport when convenient and a taxi or Uber, also when convenient.
+As more mobility alternatives appear and as they get simpler and cheaper, there is only one certainty: we will move more.
+In my opinion, people will continue using their car when convenient; perhaps a car sharing system when downtown, also for convenience and to avoid parking costs; public transport when convenient and a taxi or Uber, also when convenient.
 And some people, will also use a bike when convenient…

-Corporate driver’s behaviour will continue to be key in the safety and efficiency of any fleet.
+Corporate driver behaviour will continue to be key in the safety and efficiency of any fleet.
 Policies will have to evolve to adapt to the new mobility realities.
-And driver satisfaction will continue being an essential objective of any fleet.
+And driver satisfaction will continue to be an essential objective of any fleet.